maxking/docker-mailman/core/README.md

 It is highly recomended that you run this image along with the docker-compose.yaml file provided at the [github repo][1] of this image.
-However, it is possibel to run this image as a standalone container if you want just a mailman-core.
+However, it is possible to run this image as a standalone container if you want just a mailman-core.

 ```bash